-- Support a transparent mechanism for the resolution of legal disputes. - Support the adoption by RFMOs of a mechanism to evaluate compliance with the management measures adopted (Koehler 2018). - Support the full implementation of the relevant RFMO management measures. - Support explicitly defined and well understood enforcement functions, roles and responsibilities at both the national and RFMO levels.
-The flag state should be an active member of the relevant RFMO.
-(ISSF 2013b; Koehler 2018; ISSF CM 1.2) - Support that management objectives for both P1 and P2 in terms of sustainable use, MSY (or other targets if appropriate), and the precautionary approach, become part of the flag state fisheries legislation. - Support timely decisions by the RFMO to demonstrate that it takes action when one or more of the target stocks are being overfished, or to address data gaps, etc.

-- Support transparency and effectiveness in the decision-making process.
-Advocate that the national and RFMO management systems includes such a participatory consultation process.
-(Koehler 2018) - Support efforts for periodic review of flag state and RFMO management systems.
+- Support a transparent mechanism for the resolution of legal disputes. - Support the development of accurate active lists of authorized vessels of the RFMO (van der Geest 2020a). - Support the adoption by RFMOs of a mechanism to evaluate compliance with the management measures adopted (Koehler 2020). - Support the full implementation of the relevant RFMO management measures and promote protocols to address and correct non-compliance, including sanctions mechanisms in case of non-compliance. - Support explicitly defined and well understood enforcement functions, roles and responsibilities at both the national and RFMO levels.
+The flag state should be an active member of the relevant RFMO (ISSF 2013b; Koehler 2020; ISSF CM 1.2). - Support the adoption of a strong MCS framework and mechanism (vessel licensing and registration, VMS, electronic logbooks and reporting, observer coverage and the monitoring of landings or in-port transshipments), including Port State measures, at the RFMO level. - Support management objectives for both P1 and P2 in terms of sustainable use, MSY (or other targets if appropriate), and the precautionary approach, to become part of the flag state fisheries legislation. - Support timely decisions by the RFMO to demonstrate that it takes action when one or more of the target stocks is being overfished, or to address data gaps, etc. - Support transparency and effectiveness in the decision-making process.
+Advocate that the national and RFMO management systems include such a participatory consultation process (Koehler 2020). - Support efforts for periodic review of flag state and RFMO management systems.